 Internal Revenue Code, Section 132(f) Minnesota Statutes, Section 290.01, Subd.
-19, and Subd.
-19b(21)
+19 and 19b(21)

 Certain employer-provided transportation benefits are excluded from the employee's income.
 The exclusion applies to transit passes, parking, and transportation in a commuter vehicle between the employee's residence and place of employment.
-The maximum federal exclusion from an employee's income in 2018 is \$260 per month for parking, transit passes and transportation in a commuter vehicle.
+The maximum federal exclusion from an employee's income in 2018, is \$260 per month for parking, transit passes and transportation in a commuter vehicle.
 The maximum amounts are adjusted annually for inflation.

 These benefits were first excluded by statute in 1984.
-The federal provision was last changed in 2015 when the maximum exclusion for transit passes and commuter vehicles was permanently set equal to the maximum parking exclusion.
+This federal provision was last modified in 2015, when the maximum exclusion for transit passes and commuter vehicles was permanently set equal to the maximum parking exclusion.
+The exclusion does not include bicycle commuting expenses for tax years 2018 through 2025.

-Fiscal Year 2018 2019 2020 2021 State General Fund \$40,600,000 \$42,100,000 \$42,800,000 \$44,000,000
+Fiscal Year 2020 2021 2022 2023 State General Fund \$52,600,000 \$53,300,000 \$54,900,000 \$56,500,000